Instructions for Authors

 3. Open Access: IJRP is open access platform.
 All accepted work will publish in our monthly journal and freely available to all readers.
 Author should agree to provide their research work in open access after publication.

 4. Formatting: Your paper must be properly formatted and adhere IJRP standard of paper formatting.
-Submitted paper should be in single or double column standard paper format.
+Submitted paper should be in single column standard paper format.

-Manuscripts must be submitted as e-mail attachment to email@example.com with a cover letter, which should declare that the manuscript is original and all the references and citations are clearly mentioned.
+Manuscripts must be submitted through our web submission portal, which should declare that the manuscript is original and all the references and citations are clearly mentioned.

 For MS Wword (.doc, .docx) format are acceptable.